EdwardOst/talend-container-platform/talend-distro-factory/README.md

 dockerfile - specification of the data container to be built.
 Multi-stage docker build.

-talend-manifest.txt - list of urls to download
+talend.manifest - list of urls to download short.manifest - sha256 urls, used for quick tests

 talend.credentials - talend userid and password.
 This is a property file and the properties must occur in the order specified.
 The equals sign is the separator.